SDA-SE/mongodb-operator/docs/deployment.md

 #### MongoDB

-When connecting to the MongoDB, the host is read from the `serverStatus` command.
+When connecting to the MongoDB, the configured hosts are checked.
-If it ends with `.docdb.amazonaws.com`, a connection to AWS DocumentDB is assumed, and the behavior slightly changes.
+If any ends with `.docdb.amazonaws.com`, a connection to AWS DocumentDB is assumed, and the behavior slightly changes.
 While users for requested databases are created in the database when using MongoDB, all users will be created in the `admin` database when AWS DocumentDB is used.